Kindred Biosciences, Inc. (KIN) CEO Richard Chin on Q4 2019 Results - Earnings Call Transcript

 Richard Chin

 Thank you, operator.
-Good afternoon and welcome to our yearend 2019 financial results call.
+Good afternoon and welcome to our year-end 2019 financial results call.
 Joining me today from the management team of KindredBio are Denise Bevers, our President and COO; Wendy Wee, our CFO; and Katja Buhrer, our VP of Corporate Development and Investor Relations.

-2019 was an extremely successful year, with two approvals multiple, positive pilot study, the commencement of two pivotal studies, as well as the development of our Half-Life Extension technology.
+2019 was an extremely successful year with two approvals, multiple positive pilot studies, the commencement of two pivotal studies, as well as the development of our Half-Life Extension technology.
 We're very proud of the progress we made last year.

 Today, we're very pleased to announce a transformative transaction on Mirataz.
 We have agreed to sell Mirataz to Dechra in exchange for $43 million upfront payment and global royalties.
-We're excited about this partnership which places Mirataz into hands of a global leader in the veterinary industry.
+We're excited about this partnership which places Mirataz in the hands of a global leader in the veterinary industry.
 We anticipate that Mirataz growth will accelerate with this, and that we will stand to reap financial rewards from this great medication in the years to come.
 There was intense interest in the rights to Mirataz for multiple parties.

 The size of this transaction validates the value we're creating.
 Given that it costs us approximately $5 million to develop Mirataz, this will be an excellent return for us.
 Concurrent with this transaction, we will be reducing our commercial footprint.
 It has become clear that even with an excellent commercial organization with top people from industry, we just didn't have the scale necessary to maximize the potential for Mirataz.

 When we decided to launch Mirataz, we did it based on data.
-We had extensive market research data that indicated self-commercialization with the right decision.
+We had extensive market research data that indicated self-commercialization was the right decision.
 And while Mirataz has done extremely well, given the economics, we're now able to get for it, it made commercial sense to find a partner.
 We believe part of good management is the ability and willingness to pivot when circumstances and data change, and we're doing that today.
-It's a gut-wrenching action, but as a management team, we're taking that necessary step.
+It's a gut-wrenching action, but as a management team we're taking that necessary step.

 We anticipate that we will look for larger commercial partners for our products going forward, and hue more closely to the human biotech model, where smaller companies partner with larger companies for the majority of drugs.
 It's a successful validated model that we expect to replicate.

-By downsizing our commercial organization and partnering on products, we expect substantially diminished requirements for additional dilutive capital, and we believe we will maximize value creation for our shareholders.
+By downsizing our commercial organization and partnering on products, we expect substantially diminished requirement for additional dilutive capital, and we believe we will maximize value creation for our shareholders.
 In parallel, we have been in extensive discussions with potential partners on our IL-31 antibody.
-We believe that we will have an attractive transaction on that molecule as well, given the high-level of interest that other companies have shown on that asset.
+We believe that we will have an attractive transaction on that molecule as well, given the high level of interest that other companies have shown on that asset.

-I should note though, that IL-31 is at a much earlier stage than Mirataz, though we believe it has greater commercial potential, so the upfront payment is going to reflect that reality.
-The value of assets climbed exponentially after approval, as compared to before approval.
+I should note though that IL-31 is at a much earlier stage than Mirataz, though we believe it has greater commercial potential, so the upfront payment is going to reflect that reality.
+The value of assets climbed exponentially after approval as compared to before approval.

 Now turning to our pipeline.
-We've had seven positive pilot programs in a row from our biological pipeline.
+We've had seven positive pilot programs in a row from a biological pipeline.
 In addition, we're investing efforts to advance new antibodies, incorporating the exciting half-life technology that we recently announced.
 We can't advance all of our candidates, and therefore have to prioritize the most promising candidates.
-So while our small molecule candidates are very attractive, and while our Equine candidates are tremendously exciting, we've decided to prioritize biologic programs for dogs and cats.
+So while our small molecule candidates are very attractive, and while our Equine candidates are tremendously exciting, we've decided to prioritize biologics programs for dogs and cats.

 We have great molecules and we have even greater molecules, so we're going to focus on the even greater molecules, molecules like IL-31, IL-4R or SINK, epoCat, parvovirus and so on, the molecules that have the greatest blockbuster potential to maximize returns.
 I should note that these programs are progressing very well.
-We're on track for approval of parvovirus by end of this year, or early next year, as we stated before, and other programs continue to look very promising, as Denise will further discuss.
+We're on track for approval of parvovirus by end of this year or early next year as we stated before, and other programs continue to look very promising as Denise will further discuss.

-For the Equine molecules, we believe there's a potential Equine only business that can be very appealing.
+For the Equine molecules, we believe there's a potential Equine-only business that can be very appealing.
 We're therefore studying ways that we could potentially fund those assets separately, and/or spin off the Equine business.
 We plan to come to a decision on that in the near future.

 So we will be restructuring our workforce, which obviously we hate to do, but it's in the best interest of the business.
-This does not mean, we will stop adding talent in the areas of focus.
-We're adjusting our workforce to align with the prioritization, and we will continue to invest by carefully.
+This does not mean we will stop adding talent in the areas of focus.
+We're adjusting our workforce to align with the prioritization, and we will continue to invest, albeit carefully.

 Financially, we will be very prudent.
-Excluding our one-time restructuring charge, our OpEx for this year will decrease, and by next quarter, the run rate for OpEx will drop significantly to approximately $54 million per year.
+Excluding our one-time restructuring charge, our OpEx for this year will decrease, and by next quarter the run rate for OpEx will drop significantly to approximately $54 million per year.
 We will achieve our goal of turning OpEx around this year.

 So to summarize, we have now validated the fact that we can monetize assets very profitably, and that there's great demand for innovative products, especially after they have been derisked.
 We have multiple products that we expect could have an order of magnitude greater potential than Mirataz, and we're within one to three years of approval on those products.

-We have stepped back from spending a substantial sum on commercialization efforts, and this will allow us to reduce dependence on diluted financing.
+We have stepped back from spending a substantial sum on commercialization efforts, and this will allow us to reduce dependence on dilutive financing.
 We have more products in our pipeline than we can pursue, so we're prioritizing those that are the most promising.
-We have a proven team that has demonstrated that we can execute with two U.S. approvals and on EU approval.
-So we're hitting on all cylinders and we look forward to another successful year.
+We have a proven team that has demonstrated that we can execute with two U.S. approvals and on EU approvals.
+So, we're hitting on all cylinders and we look forward to another successful year.

 With that, let me turn the call over to Denise.